 This course introduces students to contemporary French society.
-It will use movies as a medium to present some of French society's current major issues.
-These topics will then be discussed and analysed cross-culturally.
-This course will be taught in English.
+It uses movies as a medium to present some of French society's current major issues.
+These topics are then discussed and analysed cross-culturally.
+This course is taught in English.
 No prior knowledge of French is necessary.